TrendSpider Raindrop Charts: How They Work and How to Read Them

 Three named patterns recur on TrendSpider’s documentation and are worth memorizing before you add raindrop charts to a live workflow.

 Balloons form when both VWAPs sit above 60% of the body and at least 80% of volume traded in the upper portion.
-A balloon-shaped raindrop signals a strong upside move with most of the period’s volume agreeing on higher prices.
-The inverse (volume concentrated below) signals a strong downside move.
-Balloons are a high-conviction continuation signal.
+A balloon-shaped raindrop shows a period where most volume traded near the upper range, with buyers in control as the session closed.
+The inverse (volume concentrated below) shows sellers in control.
+Balloons indicate a volume-backed directional move worth reviewing alongside trend and broader market conditions.

 Flips form when the left VWAP and the right VWAP separate by at least 50% of the body height.
-Flips communicate a meaningful intra-period sentiment swing: buyers and sellers traded control in a dramatic way during the period.
-A flip from green to red (right VWAP dropping hard below left VWAP) on above-average volume is a bearish reversal signal worth tracking.
+Flips display a meaningful intra-period sentiment swing: buyers and sellers traded control in a dramatic way during the period.
+A flip from green to red (right VWAP dropping hard below left VWAP) on above-average volume shows a notable shift in intra-period conviction worth reviewing in context with trend and volume.

 Blue raindrops form when the left and right VWAPs are equal.
-They are uncommon and frequently mark levels where price stalls before a reversal.
-Trading levels of indecision tend to produce stronger reactions when the indecision breaks, and blue raindrops give you a cleaner visual marker for those levels than candlestick dojis do.
+They are uncommon and show periods where the two halves of a session closed at the same volume-weighted average price, indicating a balance of buyer and seller activity during the period.
+Traders sometimes use blue raindrops as a volume-weighted context indicator alongside trend and broader market conditions.
 Raindrop charts are included on every TrendSpider plan; for the current tier breakdown, see the TrendSpider pricing page.

 Track Your Raindrop Setups